harharkh/mayda/README.md

 The performance of the [`Uniform`], [`Monotone`] and [`Unimodal`] types for these three vectors on a 2.6 GHz Intel Core i7-6700HQ processor is given below.
-Encoding and decoding speeds are reported in billions of integers per second, time required to index the last entry is reported in nanoseconds, and compression is reported as bits per integer.
-Native encoding and decoding speeds allocate memory and perform a memcpy.
+Encoding and decoding speeds using `decode_into` are reported in billions of integers per second, time required to index the last entry is reported in nanoseconds, and compression is reported as bits per integer.
+Native encoding and decoding speed measurements perform a memcpy.
 The Shannon entropy is a reasonable target for the bits per integer.

 For `input1` the Shannon entropy is 10.00. `Uniform` is preferrable in every